franl08/Book-List/README.md

 # Book-List 📚

-A list of my books.
+A list to keep track of my readings.
 Currently, accepting donations. 💸

 ## Reading 😄